How does a decision to spay or neuter connect to canine arthritis?

 In countries where spaying is uncommon, the incidence of pyometra is between 15-24%.

-Breeds that are at a higher risk included
+Breeds that are at a higher risk for pyometra include:

 In summary, benefits of gonadectomy (removal of the ovaries) in female dogs include: